raballew/kne-on-ocp/README.md

 * At least 1 GBit/s network interfaces on all nodes
 * Cluster administrator permissions

+> If you run your nodes on a hypervisor, make sure to pass-trough the hosts CPU
+> information as features such as SSSE3 are required to run traffic generation.

 You also will be able to use a much smaller setup but it would significantly impact performance and should only be used for evaluation.